zhanira-loh/PW2/README.md

 A website that showcase all of my recent project.

 Features
-- Screenshot from recent project
+- Navbar
+- Carousel
-- show the processes
+- Footer

 Technologies Used
 - HTML, CSS, JS